Teacher Tech blog with Alice Keeler

 Google Sites Header Image Template

-Google Sites seems to capture the MIDDLE of your image.
-The Google Drawing template has a blue section in the middle for you to create your banner.
-Anything in the white areas is likely NOT to be displayed.
+Google Sites captures the MIDDLE of your artwork.
+Use the blue section in the middle of the Google Drawing as the focus of your header.
+Anything in the white area is likely to not be displayed.

 Change the Color

-Click on the blue box in the middle and use the paint can icon in the toolbar to change the color.
+Use the paint can icon to change the fill color.

 Drag a Bitmoji